 Over the past 18 months we have been making significant investments in both technology and people as part of our digital transformation journey.
 On the technology side we’ve moved beyond tech-enabling our spend analytics and benefits tracking to more mature, sophisticated activities such as tracking and forecasting commodities and other indices to understand what is driving costs, and how.
 This will help us to decide more intelligently whether to potentially hedge or bulk-buy.
 We’ve also recently used technology to help us with a large multibillion pound demand forecasting review, something we previously did using offline tools.

 When it comes to our people, we have developed new skills and capabilities within the team to help turn the large amount of data that exists in the company into insight, then action.
 We are looking at things in new ways and trying to overlay different types of data.
 One of the biggest killers of innovation is lack of time, but by taking a step back, providing insight, examining if things could be done differently and opening doors to new areas, we are starting to overcome this.

 The concept of digital is very exciting but relies on everyone in the supply chain operating in a certain way and supporting each other.
-Digitalization can’t just exist in one pocket of an organization.
+Digitalisation can’t just exist in one pocket of an organisation.
 Our whole company is on one big digital journey.
 To really unlock benefit you need the entire business with you.